numba/numba/docs/src/ufuncs.rst

 Example: Basic
 ----------------

-Here is a simple example to perfoum element-wise addition:
+Here is a simple example to perform element-wise addition:

 .. testcode::